 3. Sustainable Architecture and Design

 The use of renewable energy can be further enhanced by eco-friendly building design.
 Firstly, a green roof not only absorbs rainwater but also reduces heat island effects through heavy insulation.
-This, when used in tandem with efficient liquid cooling, significantly reduces the amount of energy it takes to maintain the appropriate temperature for servers.
+This, when used in tandem with efficient immersion cooling, significantly reduces the amount of energy it takes to maintain the appropriate temperature for servers.

 Heat recovery systems can also be installed to repurpose the wasted warmth generated through data center operations.
 The excess heat can then be used to generate electricity or heat nearby buildings.